What will digital games mean for GameStop?

 GameStop is the only one with permission, presence and a brand.
 Its brand still needs work, but it is at least playing the right arena.

 The risk for GameStop is the folly of Blockbuster.
 It must understand the business of its brand and not just the business of its business.
-Gamestop appears to see the importance of the digital shift from its purchase of Impulse, a digital distributor of game titles for the PC.
+Gamestop appears to see the importance of digital games by purchasing Impulse, a digital distributor of game titles for the PC.
 Gamestop cannot be slow at leading the market change.
 If it is not the first mover, its presence will be reduced too much for it to respond effectively.